While travel insurance comes in all shapes and sizes, some sort of coverage is a must. This can be acquired in more than one way.

 For years I bought travel insurance through comparing plans at InsureMyTrip.
 I have used travel insurance from World Nomads, Allianz Travel Insurance, and Safety Wing, depending on the trip/activity.
 Allianz has great basic policies that include options for annual travel insurance plans, which are convenient for constant nomadic travelers like me.
 World Nomads has great short-term adventure travel insurance plans.

-With this trusted combination of insurance, I never have to opt-in to the travel insurance or “trip protection” that flights, rental cars, etc. try to sell customers at the point of sale.
+With this trusted combination of insurance, I never have to opt-in to travel insurance or “trip protection” that flights, rental cars, etc. try to sell customers at the point of sale.
 No matter where you purchase travel insurance, the important thing is that you get covered.

 Compare travel insurance plans with InsureMyTrip, or browse plans from Allianz Travel, including single trip and annual plans.
 Or check out SafetyWing, for nomads by nomads, which provides global travel medical coverage.